 Does the Heritage Support Grant program have a matching requirement?

-Project Grants require a 15% cash match.
-For example, a grant request of $20,000 would have a $3,000 cash match bringing the project total to $23,000.
-The cash match must be secured by the end of the grant period.
-Funding sources must be documented and cannot be in-kind or cost-share funding.
+Project Grants require a 15% cash match of the awarded Heritage Support Grant funds.
+For example, grant funding of $20,000 would require a $3,000 cash match bringing the project total to $23,000.
+Fundraising for the match can start up to four months before the Summary of Proposal deadline and must be secured by the end of the grant period.
+Matching funds must come from new fundraising and cannot come from the organization’s general funds, in-kind or cost-share funding.

 What qualifies as “Board Support”?